FTP client – How to upload a file to your website

-So you’ve got yourself that domain you’ve always wanted, you got a nice hosting plan at www.thcservers.com now it is time you get your website working.
+So you’ve got yourself that domain you’ve always wanted and a nice hosting plan at www.thcservers.com.
+Now it is time you get your website working.

 The first thing you will have to do is to upload files to your website.
 And this is how you do it using one of the most popular ones – Filezilla.